Optimal Quantum Thermometry with Coarse-grained Measurements: Probe-based measurements

-where $\ket{E_{k}}$ are eigenstates of the system Hamiltonian, and the probe Hamiltonian has eigenstates $\ket{\!\Downarrow}$ and $\ket{\!\Uparrow}$.
-Furthermore, we take the system's ground state to be at energy $E_{0}=0$.
-Ultimately we are interested in the case where the system energy spectrum is effectively continuous, and we thus assume that $\ket{E_{k}+\Omega}$ is also a valid eigenstate.
+where $\ket{\!\Downarrow}$ and $\ket{\!\Uparrow}$ are the eigenstates of the probe spin, with the corresponding eigenvalues $E_{\Downarrow} = 0$ and $E_{\Uparrow} = b$. \gtl{This Hamiltonian may not be easily realizable in practice.
+However, the point is that, as we will show, it is guaranteed to provide the best possible precision using a two-level probe.
+This can then be used as a benchmark to compare against when using other interactions.} Furthermore, we take the system's ground state to be at energy $E_1 = 0$, and since ultimately we are going to be interested in the case where the system's energy spectrum is effectively continuous, we will also assume that $\ket{E_k + b}$ is a valid eigenstate.

-Suppose the joint system starts out in the pure state $\ket{E_{j}}\otimes \ket{\Downarrow}$ with $E_{j}\geq \Omega$.
-Then the interaction picture state obtained under a unitary evolution generated by the above Hamiltonian is